desyncr/ruby-fcp/README.md

     ruby -Ilib bin/fput -p <some file> -u 'CHK@'

-The command above will update <some file> to Freenet.
+The command above will upload "some file" file to Freenet.

 Building documentation
 ==